 It also affects multiple other bodily systems including the neurological, hematological, circulatory, etc. Thus making the patient more prone to developing depression, psychosis, anemia, atherosclerosis, vitiligo, infertility, and several other conditions.

-Clinically proven to improve thyroid function, by normalizing thyroid indices and TSH levels (6).
+Clinically proven to improve thyroid function, by normalizing thyroid indices and TSH levels (see study).
 In Ayurvedic Medicine, Ashwagandha has been used to effectively treat metabolic disorders, wasting disorders as well as many endocrine and neurological conditions.
 The thing about this herb is if you use it for too long, it can actually cause symptoms of Hyperthyroidism which is the complete opposite of Hypothyroidism.

 So be careful when using Ashwagandha, and make sure you do not consume it for more than 3-4 months.

-Traditionally used for treating glandular swelling including Goiter, Lymphadenopathy, impaired endocrine function, and Cancer.
+In Ayurvedic medicine, the most commonly used herb for boosting the thyroid is Kanchnar (Bauhinia Variegata).
+This herb is traditionally used for treating glandular swelling including Goiter, Lymphadenopathy, impaired endocrine function, and Cancer.
 Kanchnar is known for being anti-inflammatory, anti-cancer, hemostatic, stimulant and anthelmintic.
 It is the primary choice of most Ayurvedic doctors in the case of Hypothyroidism and Thyroiditis and is also effective in treating Goiters.
 Kanchnar contains “Kaempferol”, a polyphenolic molecule which increases thyroid hormone activation.
 It is also rich in Lupeol, Stigmasterol and Quercetin, all of which significantly reduce inflammation and promote metabolic function.
 Here is a case study of Kanchnar Guggulu and another Ayurvedic formula known as Varunadi Kashaya for Hypothyroidism:

 There are literally 30-40 Ayurvedic formulations that can be used to effectively heal patients of Hypothyroidism.
 Talk to an Ayurvedic doctor about which one is good for you.